 I know my son wishes he could talk his way into Dartmouth.
 And there is a reason it doesn't work that way.

-We also developed the BIM Master Class Series to help GCs "cram" for a BIM test.
+At Vico, we've the BIM Master Class Series to help GCs "cram" for a BIM test.
 It's a 7-session series for GCs and Owners to learn more about BIM technologies, methodologies, and best practices, including an in-depth look at contracts, coordination, model-based scheduling, and model-based estimating.
 We'll continue to add courses to this series, so stay tuned.

 If you want to see how your firm stacks up across seven areas of BIM expertise, please considering calculating your BIM Score.
 And let us know if your score is what you expected.